MSE-Lab/12019100667/README.md

 # OGProfiler

-This is a python program for Orthologous Groups Prediction and Analysis.
+This is a python program for Profiling Orthologous Groups from sequence similarity network.